Zren/zren.github.io/_posts/2022-02-17-kde-neon-update-bug-feb-16.markdown

 layout: post
 ---

-TL;DR: I went to TTY2 and ran updated again in the morning (12 hours later), then went back to TTY1 and could login.
+TL;DR: I went to TTY2 and ran the update again in the morning (12 hours later), then went back to TTY1 and could login.
 Seems `libkf5coreaddons5` was missing in the update last night.

 -----